ANY OPINION SHARED ON THIS WEBSITE DOES NOT REFLECT THOSE OF WVLA LOCAL 33/WGMB FOX44, NEXSTAR MEDIA GROUP OR ITS STAFF.

-Fresh off the heels of working for a local startup, I joined the news team at WVLA/WGMB-TV, the Nexstar-operated affiliates for NBC and Fox in Baton Rouge.
-This is currently my day job.
-But being a TV producer thrown into the news world, I’ve endured quite the saga during my time there…
+Fresh off the heels of working for a local media startup, I joined the news team at WVLA/WGMB-TV, the Nexstar-operated affiliates for NBC and Fox in Baton Rouge.

 News Photographer (July – August 2016)

-I started as a photog on Independence Day, doing live shots with reporter Mary Mueller (“muller”) at the annual event on the Mississippi River levee downtown.
-The day after, Alton Sterling was shot to death by the Baton Rouge Police Department, while twelve days later, Gavin Long murdered three local officers in response.
-I was there front and center as Local 33’s nightside (evening) photographer, capturing the protests, press conferences, police tributes and more in the Baton Rouge area, working alongside reporters and anchors such as Lucy Hayes, Chad Sabadie, Deedra Wilson, Rachel Spangenthal and local legend Jeanne Burns.
-Here are a few of my stories:
+I started as a ‘photog’ on Independence Day 2016, doing live shots with reporter Mary Mueller (“muller”) at the annual event on the Mississippi River levee downtown.
+Early that next morning, Alton Sterling was shot to death by officers of the Baton Rouge Police Department, while twelve days later, Gavin Long murdered three local policemen in response.
+I was there front and center as Local 33’s nightside (evening) photojournalist, capturing the protests, press conferences, police tributes and more across the Baton Rouge area.

 Baton Rouge Responds to Alton Sterling

-I recorded this M.O.S. (man on the street) with reporter Lucy Hayes, collecting local feedback on the shooting death of “CD Man” Alton Sterling at the Triple S Food Mart on Foster Dr. in North Baton Rouge.
+I recorded this M.O.S.–man on the street–with reporter Lucy Hayes, collecting local feedback on the shooting death of “CD Man” Alton Sterling at the Triple S Food Mart on N. Foster Drive in North Baton Rouge.

 What to Do When Stopped by Police

 A “look-live” is a pre-recorded package edited and worded to mock a live report.
-I shot this in the station’s parking lot with morning anchor Deedra Wilson, as she offers tips on what to do during a traffic stop.
+I shot this story in the station’s parking lot with then-morning anchor Deedra Wilson, as she offered tips on what to do in a traffic stop.

-Local 33 is an NBC affiliate, so much of our footage would turn up on the larger NBC networks in such breaking events.
-Here is my footage on The Rachel Maddow Show.
+WVLA Local 33 is an NBC affiliate, so much of the footage would turn up on the larger NBC networks as part of the national coverage.

 Baton Rouge Police Shooting Timeline

 Still reeling from the wall-to-wall coverage of Alton Sterling and the ensuing protests, all hands were on deck once again to cover the slain officers.
-This was also my first time getting to work with Jeanne Burns, someone I’ve been a fan of since I first moved to Baton Rouge after Katrina.
-I edited this package as a timeline of events during the police shootings.
+This was also my first time getting to work with Jeanne Burns, someone I’ve been a fan of since first moving to Baton Rouge after Katrina.

 Gov. Edwards Addresses Southern Baptist Convention